 A new CSIS study, Countering Coercion in Maritime Asia: The Theory and Practice of Gray Zone Deterrence, reviews the academic literature on deterrence, examines recent incidents of gray zone coercion, and draws lessons for policymakers.
 The authors hope that this analysis will provide insights to current and future leaders in the United States and East Asia about how to strengthen regional security and international order in the years ahead.

-In addition to the full report, summaries of the nine case studies will be rolled out on AMTI in the coming weeks.
-Links will appear below as the cases are posted online.
+In addition to the full report, summaries of eight of the nine case studies are available on AMTI:

 Case 8: “Top Gun” Incident (2014)